pajlada/pajlada.github.io/rules-test.md

 | No asking for rank promotions, for yourself or others.
 The same applies to demotions. | 15 minute mute |
 | **NO** alt accounts in the waitlist. | ? |
 |-----------------+------------|
+*NOTE: Repeated offenses will result in harsher punishments.*

 ##On Stream Rules